ircv3/ircv3-specifications/extensions/echo-message-3.2.md

 Previous versions of this specification didn't include the Limitations section.

-Previous versions of this specifications required exactly the same message to be echoed back to the user in all circumstances.
-This was relaxed to allow for spam filtering without letting the spammer know that their message was filtered.
+Previous versions of this specification didn't allow for fakes messages when spam filtering.